 Demonstrating the impact of the EITI at the international level is a challenge for the whole EITI enterprise.
-This challenge is set out in a blog by Jonas Moberg, Head of the EITI International Secretariat.
+This challenge is set out in a blog by Jonas Moberg, Executive Director of the EITI International Secretariat.

 There are limitations in establishing “causality” since this involves measuring moving targets, the challenge of different stakeholders wanting different outcomes from the process, recognising the large diversity of country processes and objectives, as well as acknowledging the wider impact on the transparency and accountability agenda.

 For these reasons, any monitoring and evaluation framework has to be established first and foremost at the country level.

 At the country level, the EITI process has a robust, built in monitoring and evaluation system to measure progress.

 Each year, each implementing country is required to update a fully costed work plan to reflect the evolving objectives and actions of the national EITI process.
 The work plan is required to reflect how the EITI relates to progress.

 At the end of each year, each implementing country is required to produce an Annual Progress Report (APR) that reflects and monitors the progress against the objectives and actions set out in the work plan and any impact of the EITI.
 The APRs are listed on the EITI country pages under "key documents".